Make Your Next Trip Extraordinary

 Where to Stay and Eat

 The Four Seasons Ko Olina sits on a beautiful white-sand beach on Oahu’s west side.
-Most of the rooms have floor-to-ceiling windows opening onto lanais with a water view.
-Dani and Jay’s travelers receive a resort credit, a room upgrade, and complimentary breakfast.
+Most of its rooms have floor-to-ceiling windows opening onto lanais with a water view.
+This is an ideal base for visiting Oahu—away from the hustle and bustle of Waikiki but still close to the USS Arizona Memorial and the North Shore.
+Dani and Jay’s travelers receive a resort credit, a room upgrade, and complimentary full American breakfast.

-Turtle Bay Resort isn’t over-the-top luxury, but the price is right, and it’s on the North Shore (known for its fantastic surfing) and far from the mobs of people in Waikiki.
+The Ritz-Carlton Turtle Bay Resort isn’t over-the-top luxury, but the price is attractive, and it’s on the North Shore (known for its fantastic surfing), far from the mobs of people in Waikiki.
 You get an outer-island experience without the cost of additional airfare.
+Plus, Turtle Bay offers a wide range of activities available right on site: You can kayak with sea turtles, ride horses, play pickleball or tennis, hike, and much more without ever leaving the property.

 Meal worth the splurge